-The last week has seen the relaxing of the lockdown as non-essential shops reopen in England and pubs and restaurants are able to serve people outside.
+The last week has seen the relaxing of the lockdown and returning back to the workplace, as non-essential shops reopen in England and pubs and restaurants are able to serve people outside.
 Meanwhile, schools went back in Wales, Scotland and Northern Ireland as vaccination continued across the UK.

 Even if some employers don’t envisage a return to work until the furlough scheme comes to an end in September, many employers will be preparing now to ensure the transition back to the workplace is as smooth as possible for all involved.
 So how should they go about it?

 A recent survey by Cignpost Express Test revealed that only half of businesses had devised a plan to return employees to the office, while just 27% understood how to ensure a safe return to the office after lockdown.